Donard20/-Project-Sales-Analysis-Analyze-Data-with-Python-DICT-/README.md

 ## 🔥 Aim for this lesson

-> Using a real world data, I am going to cleaned the data and analyze what my data needs to be answered and using my knowledge that I learned in Python.
+> Using a real world data, I am going to cleaned the data and analyze what my data needs to be answered using what I learned in Python.

 ---